Zhengkun-Li/Zhengkun-Li.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2024.07*, won the Service and Leadership Award from the AOCABFE
+- *2024.07*, won the first prize in the AOCABFE Student Paper competition
-- *2023.07*, won the second prize in the AOCABFE student Paper Presentation competition
+- *2023.07*, won the second prize in the AOCABFE Student Paper Presentation competition
 - *2023.01-present*, Research Assistantship, University of Florida
 - *2022.07*, won the first prize in the AOCABFE student Paper writing competition
 - *2021.01-2022.12*, Research Assistantship, University of Georgia